antonioggsousa/EcoBioTec-NGS-tutorial/EcoBioTec_NGS_tutorial.md

 ## Introduction

 First of all you need to understand the data before start.
 Several considerations should be taken into account before the data analysis begin depending on the sequencing technology, library preparation/chemistry, and amplicon region chosen.
-This tutorial has the purpose to preprocess/filter, assign taxonomy, and explore diversity patterns of 16S rRNA amplicon sequencing data from Illumina MiSeq.
+This tutorial has the purpose to preprocess/filter, assign taxonomy, and explore diversity patterns of 16S rRNA amplicon sequencing data from Illumina MiSeq with the new version of QIIME - **QIIME2**.
+In addition, we wil use the 16S taxonomic profiles to predict metagenomic content with **PICRUSt**.
 To this end, we will carry out this tutorial with few samples (n=3) from the large campaign of [Ocean Sampling Day 2014](https://www.microb3.eu/events/workshops/ocean-sampling-day-2014.html) (henceforward **OSD14**).

 Processing sequence reads into comprehensive biological information consists in decreasing the level of complexity from these large datasets using high performance algorithms integrated in bioinformatics pipelines.